xa-io/coinbase-volatility-scanner/README.md

 - Added a post-initialization message to notify users that the initialization period has passed.
 - Improved notification formatting to ensure the correct placement of emojis based on price changes.
 - Added logic to track and store the most recent pair prices in memory, ensuring notifications are only triggered if the price moves beyond the `NOTIFICATION_THRESHOLD`.

+### Revision 3: Update (2024-08-21):
+- Converted time-related settings from minutes to hours:
+  - `HISTORY_RETENTION_MINUTES` and `HISTORICAL_INTERVAL_MINUTES` updated to 4 hours (240 minutes).
+  - `UPDATE_INTERVAL_MINUTES` updated to 6 hours (360 minutes).
+- Updated the initial alert and post-initialization messages to reflect the new hourly intervals.
+- Updated notification formatting to display intervals as hours (e.g., `[4hr +5.94%]` instead of `[60m +5.94%]`).

+### Revision 4: Update (2024-12-10):
+- Updated notification on longer timeframes to 1 day (e.g., `[1d +5.94%]` instead of `[4hr +5.94%]`).
+- Updated for new Coinbase API endpoints:
+  - Transitioned from the deprecated pro.coinbase.com endpoint to the new Coinbase Advanced Trade endpoint.
+  - Replaced the old products URL (https://api.pro.coinbase.com/products) with the new URL (https://api.exchange.coinbase.com/products).
+  - Ensured compatibility with the updated format and fields returned by the new Coinbase Advanced Trade API.

 ## Future Considerations